-A party to an action is required to disclose the documents in his control on which he relies and which adversely affect his own case or support another party's case.
 A document is in a party's control if he has, or had, physical possession of it, a right to possession of it, or a right to inspect and take copies of it.
 The obligation may therefore extend to documents in the hands of a party's professional advisers or an associated company provided control can be established.